bramus/router/README.md

 The 404 will be executed when no route pattern was matched to the current URL.

-### Middlewares
+### Before Route Middlewares

-`bramus/router` supports _before route middlewares_, which are executed before the route handling is processed.
+`bramus/router` supports __Before Route Middlewares__, which are executed before the route handling is processed.

-Like route handling functions, you hook a before route middleware to a combination of one or more HTTP request methods and a specific route pattern.
+Like route handling functions, you hook a handling function to a combination of one or more HTTP request methods and a specific route pattern.

 	$router->before('GET|POST', '/admin/.*', function() {
 		if (!isset($_SESSION['user'])) {